Pheubel/VR-Minor/XR Assets/XR Assets.md

 After everything was done I ended up with a robot that both my team and I were satisfied with.

 @import "./DocAssets/Sprint2/RobotDone.png"

+### Sprint 3

+#### Learning Goals
+* By the end of this sprint...
+  I have created an animated shader using shader graph.

+#### Process

+We wanted to expand the decor of the training area, one of which ways was to add posters to the area.
+To stay within the futuristic theme, I decided to make a hologram shader.
+To start I watched Brackey's tutorial on how to create a holographic in Unity using shader graphs ([HOLOGRAM using Unity Shader Graph](https://www.youtube.com/watch?v=KGGB5LFEejg)).

+@import "./DocAssets/ShaderGraphCompleet.png"
+After I had lines and emmission working after the tutorial i decided i wanted to add some grain to add to the holographic look.
+For this I experimented around with noise generation nodes and settled on using gradient noise as it's pattern works well for simulating the dithering pattern.
+I made the noise pattern change by changing the UV offset with the time passed.

+@import "../XR Development/DocAssets/ShaderGraphExtra.png"

+To better illustrate how the dithering works I will explain how each part works

+@import "../XR Development/DocAssets/dithering.png"

+It can be broken up into three main parts:
+1. The nodes in the purple part represent the offset input, it uses the play time to to create an offset to be passed noise pattern.
+2. The nodes in the red part represent the scale input to be passed to the noise node.
+It uses a sawtooth wave to generate a rising number between 0 and 1.
+I then amplify it and then offset it to get a changing scale within a certain range.
+3. The nodes in the yellow part generate the noise based on the offset and scale input.
+It generates a gradient noise picture and by changing the offset it will focus on a different part of the noise map, by scaling the noise map it changes the zoom on the noise map, making the noise image look very animated at higher scale levels.
+After a noise image has been generated it then clamps the noise map so that it can be used as a scalar for the alpha's final input.

+Inside our enviroment we used it to display the safety measures.

+@import "../XR Development/DocAssets/hologramPoster.gif"

+### Sprint 5

+#### Learning Goals

+* By the end of this sprint...
+  I have created a god ray effect in our scene to have more appealing visuals.

+#### Process

+For our experience we wanted to see if we can add "god rays" to get a more spacious feeling as part of the extra touch ups we wanted to do with our left over time in the final sprint.

+@import "../XR Development/DocAssets/god rays.png"
+(example of god rays)

+In order to get this effect I tried two approaches:
+1. Use a particle system to simulate the effect.
+2. Set up a system for volumetric lighting.

+For the particle system route I watched ["Simple GODRAY PARTICLE Tutorial (Unity URP)"](https://www.youtube.com/watch?v=kbsd6askiCY&ab_channel=SpeedTutor).
+It showed me how to set up the particle system to simulate god rays by stretching the particle's sprite, lowering it's opacity, adding a fade in and out and a bit of randomization to give the effect that it is not a static piece.

+From a distance the effect is looks nice, it looks good and has the god rays we would like to see.

+@import "../XR Development/DocAssets/particleGodRays.png"

+The effect does fall apart when the player comes close to the particle system and looks staight into the beams, it makes them feel out of place and removes a lot of the effect.

+@import "../XR Development/DocAssets/particleGodFails.png"

+In the end we decided to not make use of this approach due to the player being able to break the illusion of god rays too easily.

+A different option is to make use of volumetric lighting, a post processing effect that smears the light to create the effect shown in the example for god rays.

+In order to to introduce volumetric lighting I read through "[Raymarched Volumetric Lighting in Unity URP](https://valeriomarty.medium.com/raymarched-volumetric-lighting-in-unity-urp-e7bc84d31604)" and followed the steps described in it.
+It made use of concepts I was not familiar with.
+I decided to have the documentation for the classes used on the side so that I can figure out what role they play in the code.

+I referenced :
+* [ScriptableRendererFeature API](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@13.1/api/UnityEngine.Rendering.Universal.ScriptableRendererFeature.html) - The base class of a render feature, it tells the renderer which passes it should make and can be made to contain settings that are passed to the render passes

+* [ScriptableRenderPass API](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@13.1/api/UnityEngine.Rendering.Universal.ScriptableRenderPass.html) - The base class for a render pass, it tells the renderer what steps to take in order to render the final picture

+Inside of the render pass there was a lot of usage of the `CommandBuffer.Blit` function and I was unsure what it does.
+After looking at the "[CommandBuffer.Blit API](CommandBuffer.Blit)" it became clear that it does more than one thing: it copies the textures from one handle to another, it applies a shader pass and it also sets the active render target.
+By giving it a different set of arguments the behavior changes as well.

+In the process of getting the effect to work I did encounter some trouble.

+@import "../XR Development/DocAssets/volumetricFailOne.png"

+@import "../XR Development/DocAssets/volumetricFailTwo.png"

+(some failed attempts at getting the shader to work properly)

+After getting help from Chris Lokhorst, who has made a volumetric lighting effect in his project using the same blog, I was able to get the effect working.
+There are beams that are being cast when looking at objects that stand between you and the directional light's beam.

+@import "../XR Development/DocAssets/succes.png"

+The effect looked great on the computer, however when I decided to try it out in VR I was surprised to see that the left eye was black and the other eye was gray.

+@import "../XR Development/DocAssets/whut.png"
+(a visual representation of what I saw in the quest)

+After looking through the Unity forums the reason I get this behavior is because the `CommandBuffer.Blit()` function messes up preprocessors in the shader when rendering with single pass instanced.
+To get rid of this issue I needed to make sure that I was rendering with `multi pass`.
+After trying it out in VR it seemed to work like it did on PC.

+When I tried it out in our main scene I encountered another issue: There was only the volumetric lighting, but with no god rays to be seen.

+@import "../XR Development/DocAssets/howDidThisHappen.png"

+I tried to see what could have caused this difference to happen between my test scene and our main scene.
+However due to the large difference I could not come up with a solution and after talking to my team we decided that this task would be left undone for now so that I can focus on the other tasks left to be done.